The Role of Context in Detecting Previously Fact-Checked Claims: Experimental Setup

 \subsubsection{Global Context}

-Although the similarity scores using the local context capture the similarity between the \inputclaim~and the \vclaim, they only focus on the textual similarity between the two, i.e., whether by using BM25 on both or Sentence-BERT on the top-4 sentences.
-Such an approach can miss the information that can better match the \inputclaim~and the \vclaim, as that information can be in different parts of the paragraph or of the document.
-We refer to such scattered information as \textbf{global context}.
-To capture such global contextual information, we adapt a graph-based Transformer, Transformer-XH \cite{zhao2019transformer}.
-In particular, we use a Transformer-XH model pretrained on the FEVER (Fact Extraction and VERification) dataset, which is trained to predict whether a given input claim is supported/refuted by a set of target sentences (from Wikipedia), represented as a graph, or there is no enough information.
-For a given \inputclaim, we generate a graph for each of the top-100 \vclaim s retrieved from the BM25 algorithm using the normalized claim, the {\em title} and the top-3 sentences from the {\em text} as nodes.
+The similarity scores that leverage the local context in the textual content of the \inputclaim~and the \vclaim~are obtained using (\emph{i})~BM25, and (\emph{ii})~the cosine similarity between the Sentence-BERT embeddings of the \inputclaim~vs. the top-4 sentences of the \vclaim.
+This might miss relevant information further away from the \inputclaim~in the input document and further away from the \vclaim~in the document accompanying the \vclaim.
+We refer to such scattered information as the \textbf{global context}.
+To capture it, we use Transformer-XH \cite{zhao2019transformer}, which is pretrained on the FEVER (Fact Extraction and VERification) dataset to predict whether a given input claim is supported/refuted by a set of target sentences (from Wikipedia), represented as a graph, or there is no enough information.
+We used the model from \citep{zhao2019transformer}.
+For a given \inputclaim, we generate a graph for each of the top-100 {\vclaim}s retrieved using BM25 and the normalized claim, the {\em title}, and the top-3 sentences from the {\em text} as nodes.
 Using the \emph{\textbf{Transformer-XH}} model on the graph, we obtain three additional scores that correspond to the posterior probability that \vclaim~supports or refutes the \inputclaim, or there is no enough information.